Operational Meteorologist Foundation Training Programme

-Aim: To equip the attendee with the skills and knowledge required to take up a post as forecaster under supervision.
+Course aim: To equip the learner with the skills and knowledge required to take up a post as an operational meteorologist under supervision.

 On-the-job training and assessment of competence

 OMFC block 4 is followed by a period of on-the-job training (approximately 25 weeks) and an assessment of competence.
 In the Met Office, assessment of competence is made against occupational standards recognised by the Regulated Qualification Framework (RQF).
 Trainees must successfully complete the Level 5 Diploma in Meteorological Forecasting and the Level 5 Award in Meteorological Briefing in order to become qualified operational meteorologists and work without supervision.